Hi there my name is Vince, and today we’re talking about water in gas tank and how to remove the water if you get it in your vehicle’s fuel tank.

 What’s so bad about a little water in the tank?

 The internal combustion engine is designed to only suck in water and fuel.
 If water happens to be present in the gas tank, it can cause performance problems and premature engine failure.
 This is bad news for both new and older cars.

 But what happens if there happens to be a lot of water inside the tank?
-What are the symptoms of water contamination?
+What are the most common causes and symptoms of water contamination?
 You might think this is an impossible scenario, but this type of thing can happen without you even knowing it.